 The effects of crack can vary from person to person, but they typically include intense feelings of euphoria and an increased heart rate.
 When you come down from the high though, you may experience extreme mood changes, bouts of anxiety or depression, insomnia, paranoia, and even hallucinations.
 Crack can also negatively affect relationships with family, friends, and loved ones.

 Admitting you are dependent on a drug is not easy, but when crack begins to take over every aspect of your life, it’s time to seek professional help.
-Deciding to kick your drug addiction is a brave, yet scary first step, and because the detox symptoms can be intense, it’s important to heal and recover in a long-term facility like Blueprints for Recovery.
+Deciding to kick your drug addiction is a brave, yet scary first step, and because the detox symptoms can be intense, it’s important to heal and recover in a long-term facility like The PAC Program.

 At our drug treatment center, you will find yourself in a community of other young men ages 18 to 30.
 Our clients tend to identify with the counselors and specialists here, as the entire team is made up of members who have personally experienced and successfully recovered from addictions of their own.
 Since we only house up to 24 clients at a time, you can be sure to escape your addiction in an environment that is compassionate, relaxing and stress-free.